kanaria69/Mainecoco/README.md

-## What did one plate say to the other plate?
-Dinner is on me!
+## What did the hat say to the scarf?
+## You can hang around.
+I'll just go on ahead.